Groestlcoin/ord/docs/src/guides/inscriptions.md

 will pay, divide the content size by four and muliply by the fee rate.

-Inscription transactions must be less than 400,000 weight units, or they will not be relayed by Bitcoin Core.
+Inscription transactions must be less than 400,000 weight units, or they will not be relayed by Groestlcoin Core.
 One byte of inscription content costs one weight unit.
 Since an inscription transaction includes not just the inscription content, limit inscription content to less than 400,000 weight units.
 390,000 weight units should be safe.